FaberSid/ddiscord/README.md

     >>>

 ## Installation
-    # Run without installing globally (recommended)
-    uvx --from ddiscord ddiscord

-    # Or install into the current uv-managed environment
-    uv add ddiscord

-    # Install as a uv tool from a Git repo (alternative)
+    # Install as a uv tool from a Git repo
-    # Template
-    uv tool install git+https://github.com/user/repo
-    # Example (this fork)
     uv tool install git+https://github.com/FaberSid/ddiscord

-After installing as a uv tool, invoke it directly:
+After installing, invoke it directly:

     ddiscord